tuura/plato/doc/manual.md

 initial states for the signals.
 For this concept, both signals will be initialised to 1, or high.

 `never [(Transition) a, (Transition) b, ...]`

 A concept used to define lists of signal transitions which cannot all have occured at the same time. `(Transition)` in this case will be `rise` or `fall`.
-These lists are used to descripe states of the system which do not hold for the invariant.
+These lists are used to describe the invariant of the system, by specifying classes of states that must be unreachable.
 For example, the concept `never [rise a, rise b]` indicates that signals `a` and `b` can never be high at the same time.
 Plato uses this information to determine whether states which are declared as `never` are reachable or not.

 `me a b`